pimvanriezen/jsh/README.md

 domain of the do-this-with-that-then-that kind of linear batch jobs you typically want to solve in the shell environment.
 So the answer to that is no.

+JSH is also aimed more at embedded linux platforms, where the resource usage of a typical NodeJS install is less than desirable.

 JSH has its own runtime, built on top of Duktape, a small footprint javacript interpreter that doesn't eat half of your system just to start